Why Do Small Oak Barrels Age Liquor Faster?

 How much faster is the aging process in small oak barrels?

 The aging process in small oak barrels is dependent on several factors, including what exactly is being aged.
-The general rule is that the aging process can be sped up from about two to six times, depending on the size of the miniature barrel.
+The general rule is that the aging process can be sped up from about two to six times, depending on the size of the miniature barrel when compared to large oak barrels.
 As a result, aging for a year in small oak barrels could impart the same flavor as aging for two to six in an industry-standard barrel.
 While spirits may be aged much faster, the disadvantage is that they cannot be aged in large quantities.

 The chemistry of an aging spirit is extremely complex, yet straightforward, and does not take place any differently inside of small oak barrels.
 Aging is a purely chemical process, and it takes place due to the reactions between the alcohol of the spirit, the congeners (general substances produced during fermentation, such as esters, acetone, and other chemicals), oxidation, and the leeching of chemicals out of the wooden barrel into the substance housed within.
 These are affected by the alcohol content of the spirit, the level of charring in the oak barrel, the humidity and the temperature in the aging area, the size of the barrel, and the length of time that aging takes place.